-The Fathomless Warlock is one of two Patron options released in Tasha’s Cauldron of Everything.
-These Warlocks call upon the power of what lies beneath to waves to crush their enemies.
+In service to such entities, Fathomless Warlocks call upon the power of what lies beneath the waves to crush their enemies.
+How’s that for 20,000 leagues of terror?!

 Channel the might of the sea with this full guide to the Fathomless Warlock in D&D 5e!

-What is the Fathomless Warlock Patron in D&D 5e?
+What is the Fathomless Warlock in D&D 5e?

 A Fathomless Warlock has entered into a pact with some powerful aquatic entity.
 This could be a Kraken, something from the Elemental Plane of Water, or some other force entirely.

 Whatever the nature of your patron, you are now able to harness a fraction of their power to aid you on your journey.

 Tentacles you summon can be used to lay the smackdown on enemies while also protecting yourself and your party.
 Your expanded spell list harnesses all the power of the sea to give you more casting options for both damage and utility purposes.

 As you expand your Patron’s knowledge about the world above the waves, you’re a bona fide force of nature!